Why GTM Engineers Are the Future of Revenue Teams

 How GTM Engineers Differ from Traditional Ops Roles

-This is where the conversation often gets muddled, so let’s be precise.
+This is where the conversation often gets muddled, so here’s a precise breakdown.

 vs. Revenue Operations (RevOps)